Archery is a highly accessible activity and para archery was one of the original Paralympic sports.

 Guttmann, a Jewish doctor who escaped Nazi Germany in 1939, worked with ex-servicemen using revolutionary techniques to rehabilitate and show them that life could still be lived and enjoyed.
 He began by organising games of wheelchair polo and basketball - for men who had previously been told they would never get out of bed again, Guttman was life changing!

-Archery, requiring only upper body strength and allowing Guttman’s patients to compete against able bodied athletes, proved incredibly popular.
+Archery, requiring only upper body strength and allowing Guttman’s patients to compete against non-disabled athletes, proved incredibly popular.

 Bob Paterson, a senior member of the International Wheelchair and Amputee Sports federation (IWAS), said: